biolink/biolink-model/docs/model_of.md

 {: .translator_minimal-subset-label }

-holds between an entity and some other entity it approximates for purposes of scientific study, in virtue of its exhibiting similar features of the studied entity.
+holds between a thing and some other thing it approximates for purposes of scientific study, in virtue of its exhibiting similar features of the studied entity.

 URI: [biolink:model_of](https://w3id.org/biolink/vocab/model_of)